Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description starts with 'Update network configuration of a stopped VM.'
-This clearly indicates a specific action on a specific resource with a precondition, distinguishing it from sibling tools like set_vm_display or set_vm_resources.
+The description clearly states the action: 'Update network configuration of a stopped VM.'
+It specifies the resource (network configuration) and a precondition (VM must be stopped).
+This distinguishes it from sibling tools like set_vm_display or set_vm_resources.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.